jetspiking/Roblocks/README.md

 Click on "File", "Save Project" to save your project to the selected location on your disk.

 #### Change read / write location
 Click on the app logo "RB", "Preferences" to adjust the paths for reading and writing.
+After closing the window the toolbox.json will be reloaded, if no previous file was loaded.

 <img src="https://github.com/jetspiking/Roblocks/blob/main/Images/Preferences.png" width="400">